Butter made from the milk of grass-fed cows offers more nutritional value than butter from grain-fed cows.

 Margarine made with trans fats has been linked to higher rates of coronary heart disease in men (26), so if you eat real butter, you made the right choice.

-Summary: Grass is the natural nourishment for cattle.
-If you’re going to eat butter, it’s worth the extra money to get the good stuff.
+Grass is the natural nourishment for cattle.
+If you’re going to eat butter, it’s worth the extra money to get grass-fed butter.